Ode to Mrs. Stacey Thomas

 in mind that there have been, there are, and there will be more

 victims like Mrs. Thomas, more bullies like Mr. Sykes.
-You may want
+Also:

 would certainly be helpful to be on alert through continually